kalekdev/uni/semester-1/lineare-algebra/notes.typ

 *Cool Fact*: Just before each row was multiplied to make the pivots 1, the pivots of the LHS multiplied together is equal to the determinant, which is how computers calculate it for very large matrices.
 This can also be related to the fact, that a matrix is only invertable if its determinant is non 0 (therefore there are no empty rows / pivots).

-== LU Zerlegung
+== LU Lower Upper (LR Left Right) Zerlegung
-A matrix is decomposed into an upper and lower matrix during Gaussian elimination, such that:
+A matrix can be decomposed into an upper and lower matrix, such that:
 $
   bold(A = L U)\
   bold(P A = L U)
 $
-This is the most computationally demanding step of the elimination algorithm.

-When the number of RHS we need to solve for is relatively small and the LGS is extremely large, it is more efficient to carry out LU Zerlegung for each system separately rather than to calculate the inverse through Gauss-Jordan elimination.
+This can be used to decouple the factorization phase from the actual solving phase in Gaussian elimination.
+When the number of RHS we need to solve for is relatively small and the LGS is extremely large, it is more efficient to carry out LU Zerlegung and the additional steps to solve each system separately rather than to calculate the inverse through Gauss-Jordan elimination.

 *Proof of $bold(A = L U)$:*\
 For steps $1,2,3,...,n$ of Gaussian elimination, the end result of the LHS is an upper matrix.